TalaoDAO/talao-documentation/docs/wallet/setup_wallet.md

 Like any other smartphone app, user must initialize their wallet first.
 2 options are proposed:

 * import an account : users have previously saved their private keys through a passphrase in this app or in another wallet. they can recover their private keys,
-* create an account: for new users
+* create an account: for new users.

 They will be then asked to choose their mean of authentication as a PIN code, a biometric or both to get a more secure 2 factors authentication.
 If a PIN code is chosen, confirmation will be requested.